Four-manifolds, geometries and knots: Stabilization and -cobordism

 \section{Stabilization and $h$-cobordism}

-It has long been known that many results of high dimensional differential topology hold for smooth 4-manifolds after stabilizing by connected sum with copies of $S^2\times S^2$ [CS71, FQ80, La79, Qu83].
+It has long been known that many results of high dimensional differential topology hold for smooth 4-manifolds after stabilizing by connected sum with copies of $S^2\times S^2$ \cite{[CS71],[FQ80],[La79],[Qu83]}.
 In particular, if $M$ and $N$ are $h$-cobordant closed smooth 4-manifolds then $M\sharp(\sharp^kS^2\times S^2)$ is diffeomorphic to $N\sharp(\sharp^kS^2\times S^2)$ for some $k\geq0$.
-In the spin case $w_2(M)=0$ this is an elementary consequence of the existence of a well-indexed handle decomposition of the $h$-cobordism [Wa64].
-In Chapter VII of [FQ] it is shown that 5-dimensional TOP cobordisms have handle decompositions relative to a component of their boundaries, and so a similar result holds for $h$-cobordant closed TOP 4-manifolds.
-Moreover, if $M$ is a TOP 4-manifold then $KS(M)=0$ if and only if $M\sharp (\sharp^k S^2\times S^2)$ is smoothable for some $k\geq0$ [LS71].
+In the spin case $w_2(M)=0$ this is an elementary consequence of the existence of a well-indexed handle decomposition of the $h$-cobordism \cite{[Wl64]}.
+In \cite[Chapter VII]{[FQ]} it is shown that 5-dimensional TOP cobordisms have handle decompositions relative to a component of their boundaries, and so a similar result holds for $h$-cobordant closed TOP 4-manifolds.
+Moreover, if $M$ is a TOP 4-manifold then $KS(M)=0$ if and only if $M\sharp (\sharp^k S^2\times S^2)$ is smoothable for some $k\geq0$ \cite{[LS71]}.

 These results suggest the following definition.
 Two 4-manifolds $M_1 $ and $M_2 $ are {\it stably homeomorphic} if $M_1\sharp (\sharp^k S^2\times S^2)$ and $M_2\sharp (\sharp^l S^2\times S^2)$ are homeomorphic, for some $k$, $l\geq0$.
 (Thus $h$-cobordant closed 4-manifolds are stably homeomorphic.)
-Clearly $\pi_1(M)$, $w_1(M)$, the orbit of $c_{M*}[M]$ in $H_4(\pi_1(M);Z^{w_1(M)})$ under the action of $Out(\pi_1(M))$, and the parity of $\chi(M)$ are invariant under stabilization.
+Clearly $\pi_1(M)$, $w_1(M)$, the orbit of $c_{M*}[M]$ in $H_4(\pi_1(M);\mathbb{Z}^{w_1(M)})$ under the action of $Out(\pi_1(M))$, and the parity of $\chi(M)$ are invariant under stabilization.
 If $M$ is orientable $\sigma(M)$ is also invariant.

 Kreck has shown that (in any dimension) classification up to stable homeomorphism (or diffeomorphism) can be reduced to bordism theory.
 There are three cases: If $w_2(\widetilde M)\not=0$ and $w_2(\widetilde N)\not=0$ then $M$ and $N$ are stably homeomorphic if and only if for some choices of orientations and identification of the fundamental groups the invariants listed above agree (in an obvious manner).
 If $w_2(M)=w_2(N)=0$ then $M$ and $N$ are stably homeomorphic if and only if for some choices of orientations, Spin structures and identification of the fundamental group they represent the same element in $\Omega_4^{SpinTOP}(K(\pi,1))$.
 The most complicated case is when $M$ and $N$ are not Spin, but the universal covers are Spin.
-(See [Kr99], [Te] for expositions of Kreck's ideas.)
+(See \cite{[Kr99],[Te]} for expositions of Kreck's ideas, and see \cite{[Po13]} for an application to 4-manifolds determined by Tietze-equivalent presentations.)